1st Scots Guards F.C.

-1st Scots Guards F.C. were an English football team that existed from at least 1891.
+1st Scots Guards F.C. are an English football team which has existed from at least 1891.

+History

+The club's first successes came in the 1891–92 season, when it reached the final of both the Army Football Association Cup and the Middlesex Senior Cup, losing both to the 2nd Scots Guards.

 They played in the Southern League from 1895–96 and finished third of nine in Division Two.
 This made them eligible to play in a test match promotion decider against Clapton, which they lost 1–4.
 The following season they finished 8th of 13.